 The Company classified its real estate securities as available-for-sale.
-These investments are reported at fair value in the consolidated balance sheets with changes in fair value recorded in other income or loss in the consolidated statements of operations.
-The Company did not hold any real estate securities at December 31, 2020.
+These investments were reported at fair value in the consolidated balance sheets with changes in fair value recorded in other income or loss in the consolidated statements of operations.
+The Company did not hold any real estate securities at December 31, 2021 or 2020 as all of the real estate securities were sold during the year ended December 31, 2020.